ntwari-bruce/Backtesting-Module/README.md

 ## Overview

-This project is a Django-based financial system that integrates with Alpha Vantage API to fetch stock price data, applies a backtesting strategy using historical data, and provides machine learning-powered stock price predictions.
+This project is a Django-based backtesting module that integrates with Alpha Vantage API to fetch stock price data, applies a backtesting strategy using historical data, and provides machine learning-powered stock price predictions.
 The project is deployed on Google Cloud Run using PostgreSQL as the database and includes a CI/CD pipeline with GitHub Actions for automated deployment.

 ## Features